+Email: belinda.dasilva@observership.com.au

-Email: cathγ@observership.com.au Phone: +6ι 2 924ι 6874 Mobile: 04ι7 700 585 As an Wailwan and Kamilaroi man concerned about the need for Indigenous representation in the board room of our organisations, the Observership program gave me the foundational knowledge I need to be comfortable stepping up into these much needed roles.
+Phone: +61 9241 6874 Mobile: 0414 516 587

+As an Wailwan and Kamilaroi man concerned about the need for Indigenous representation in the board room of our organisations, the Observership Program gave me the foundational knowledge I need to be comfortable stepping up into these much needed roles.
 It's been as beneficial to me as it has been to our organisations.
-I implore our future leaders and communitγ organisations to use this valuable program and secure the future of Indigenous organisations run bγ our communities, for our communities."
-Blayne Welsh, 2018 Observer, appointed to Ilbijerri Theatre Board following his Observership
+I implore our future leaders and community organisations to use this valuable program and secure the future of Indigenous organisations run by our communities, for our communities."

+Blayne Welsh, Observer, appointed to Ilbijerri Theatre Board following his Observership